kanishka-varshini/camera-based-navigation-for-autonomous-mobile-robot/README.md

 ### Software

 The software would involve two systems, the navigation system and the control system.
 The navigation system would take in image data from the cameras and determine the required movement.
-The control system would determine the speed at which each motor should rotate to achieve the desired movement.
+It Converts the dual image data into a depth field and performs SLAM.
+This is then followed by path planning.
+The control system would determine the speed at which each motor should rotate to achieve the desired movement and follow the planned path.

 <img src="https://github.com/kanishka-varshini/camera-based-navigation-for-autonomous-mobile-robot/blob/main/Flowchart.png" alt="Flow Chart"/>